* Media-Saturn founder Kellerhals owns 22 pct blocking minority

 Metro had hoped a court ruling in December that allows it to sidestep Kellerhals’ veto over critical business decisions would enable it to push ahead with its strategy for the unit that accounts for about a third of the group’s sales.

-But Kellerhals still has a say in top appointments and last week made a call on his own website for applications to replace Media-Saturn boss Horst Norberg when he retires next year, saying Metro was moving too slowly with succession planning.
+But Kellerhals still has a say in top appointments and last week made a call on his own website for applications to replace Media-Saturn Chief Executive Horst Norberg when he retires next year, saying Metro was moving too slowly.

 It reports results for its second quarter, which runs from January to March, on May 8.